How To Specify a PLC

 Today's modular PLCs combine familiar programming with many more advanced options which can provide an ideal solution.
 These include extensive combinations of function sets and I/O counts which can be customised to your individual application.
 Bear in mind also that you may wish to add elements to your system in the future, so you should allow some capacity for expansion.

-2. Functionality and Flexibility
+2. Functionality And Flexibility

 The most significant expenditure in system development nowadays is no longer hardware, but programming time.
 Designers need to develop a highly functional system in the least possible time, and that requires both hardware and software to be highly flexible.
 You'll want to be able to move seamlessly between a variety of programming languages, whether this is from one design project to another, or within a single project.
 You'll also want programming tools that allow you to design a system in a virtual environment, and pre-commission it before committing to any expensive physical commissioning time.
 Many of the best programming tools for PLCs now include powerful pre-coded function blocks, which will save you further time in development.